isislab-unisa/dmason/README.md

 - *DMASON-3.1.jar*
 - *resources* folder

 You can create a folder called DMASON with these files.
-Now copy this folder on all nodes of cluster.
+Now you copy this folder on all nodes of cluster.

 ### Configure Activemq